Two-Phase Flow Heat Transfer

 Icon of a speaker

-Reduced noise and vibrations (no rotation parts to sustain working fluid flow)
+Reduced noise and vibrations (no rotating parts to sustain working fluid flow)

 Icon showing a wrench